 These large vehicles are legally permitted to haul up to 80,000 pounds or 40 tons of cargo.
 Consider that a typical passenger car weighs only about 2,000 to 4,000 pounds, and it is easy to understand just why these accidents can be so catastrophic.

-An Atlanta truck accident attorney with the Rafi Law Firm has witnessed a variety of reasons for tractor-trailer accidents.
+Atlanta truck accident attorneys with the Rafi, Brown, and Stokes see tractor-trailer accidents from a variety of causes.
 Although each accident is certainly unique, some causes tend to be more common than others.

 1. No-Zones